RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-marketplace/aws-bedrock/set-up-redis.md

 ## Create a vector index in your database {#create-vector-index}

 After your database is set up, create an index with a vector field using [FT.CREATE](https://redis.io/commands/ft.create/) as your knowledge base for Amazon Bedrock.
-You can accomplish this through the use of **RedisInsight** or the `redis-cli`.
+You can accomplish this using **RedisInsight** or `redis-cli`.

 ### [RedisInsight](https://redis.io/docs/connect/insight/)